gmorado25/MultiLLMAgileAssistant/README.md

 </details><br>

 This creates a local environment directory named '.project_env' inside the server folder in the project.
-Next, to install dependencies to that envirnment, rather than globally, users must activate the virtual environment.
-This is achieved by running the activation script created when the envirnment was set up:
+Next, to install dependencies to that environment, rather than globally, users must activate the virtual environment.
+This is achieved by running the activation script created when the environment was set up:

 <details>
 <summary>Windows Powershell</summary>